filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Deal

 Two participants in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other.
-The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit a particular file to the other).
+The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit specified data to the other).

 ## Election